 The program includes: parent/child programs, home visits, parenting classes, book lending library, clothing exchange and parent resource library.

 Programs are offered at various times throughout the week for children ages 0-6 years.

 - Full time Resource Teacher/Case Manager

 The Kettle & Stony Point First Nation Head Start / Day Care was one of the first daycare centres established on a First Nation.
 As it enters its fourth decade of operation many of its students are second and third generation students.
 As a result of its ongoing commitment to excellence, Kettle and Stony Point Head Start/Day Care has become a leader among First Nations for its training, research and development initiatives.

-- Lisa Soudant – Assistant Manager
+- Lisa Soudant – Acting Program Manager

 - Pam Wilde – Family Program Coordinator

 - Christine Alberti – Resource Teacher / Case Manager